Zi-YuanYang/Zi-YuanYang.github.io/_pages/about.md

 <span class='anchor' id='news'></span>
 # 🔥 News & Updates
 - *2024.07*: &nbsp;🎉🎉 Funded by the China Scholarship Council, I am about to visiting the SIRIUS Research Center at the University of Oslo in Norway for one year.
 (Co-Supervisor: Prof. Arild Waaler and Prof. Dimitrios Kyritsis)
-- *2024.04*: &nbsp;🎉🎉 The journal paper "Design Ontology for Cognitive Digital Thread Supporting Traceability Management in Model-based Systems Engineering" is accepted by the _Journal of Industrial Information Integration_.
+- *2024.04*: &nbsp;🎉🎉 The journal paper "Design Ontology for Cognitive Thread Supporting Traceability Management in Model-based Systems Engineering" is accepted by the _Journal of Industrial Information Integration_.
 It is a top journal (JCR Q1, Engineering/Industrial) with an impact factor of 15.7 in 2024.

 <span class='anchor' id='education'></span>
 # 📖 Educations